Yugoslav 20th Century Art (part 2) – National Museum Belgrade

 The formation of the working class in Yugoslavia is inseparable from the process of rural migration.
 Social status and living conditions in towns are captured in a series of paintings from the third and the fourth decade of the 20th century.
 Artworks depicting hard life, poverty and depression, critically reveal facts of social divisions.
 They resulted from the process of modernisation, urbanisation and industrial progress.

-The committed portrayal of reality would continue during and immediately after the Second World War, in dramatic representations of wartime suffering and hardship, but also in the building of a new society.
+The committed portrayal of reality would continue during and immediately after the Second World War.
+It dramatically represented the wartime suffering and hardship, but also building of a new society.

 Yugoslav 20th Century Art